-Valve’s autobattler Dota Underlords has a unique ranked system.
-In the game’s current version, any match people play is ranked and counts toward their progression across the game’s divisions.
+Valve’s autobattler Dota Underlords has a ranked playlist with its separate MMR system.
+In the game’s current version, people can choose between playing casual matches for fun or ranked matches that count toward their progression across the game’s divisions.

 Ranked systems in autobattler titles like Underlords may seem confusing at first.
 There’s always a winner in every match, but are the other seven players defeated?
 Unlike in team-based games like League of Legends and CS:GO, there’s no single loser.
 In Underlords, that means there’s also no single winner.